Inside: A beginners guide to braided hairstyles for mixed hair that includes a tutorial for french braid pigtails.

 I start the braiding process right after she gets out of the bath so her hair is still very wet.

-You’ll braid the hair normally a couple of times and then on the third time, when you’re crossing over, you’ll grab an extra section of hair on that side you’re crossing to, and add that section you just grabbed to the section in your hand.
+You’ll braid the hair normally one time and then as you begin the second braid, when you’re crossing over, you’ll grab an extra section of hair on that side you’re crossing to, and add that section you just grabbed, to the section in your hand.